Biography

 Porous Alternatives, Jenkins Johnson Gallery, Brooklyn, NY

-Zero Art Fair, Elizaville, NY
+Zero Art Fair, curated by Jennifer Dalton and William Powhida, Elizaville, NY

 Lightfast, Collar Works, Troy, NY